-WAC 173-446 rule section Topic Summary of change Status of rule language 173-446-150(2) Vintage year allowance holding limit for general market participants If Washington links, removes provision that says a general market participant (GMP) may not own more than 10% of the total allowances issued in any calendar year (vintage year).
-Overall holding limit for GMPs remains in effect.
+173-446-300(5) Unsold allowances Limit the amount of unsold allowances from undersubscribed auctions for offer at a subsequent auction to 25 percent of the quantity of units initially designated for that auction.
 Drafted 173-446-300(2) Consignment of allowances Require electric and natural gas utilities to notify Ecology of number of allowances for consignment 75 days prior to auction.
+Drafted 173-446- 315(1)(b) Auction application requirements Require registered entities who apply to participate at auctions to disclose ongoing investigations or investigations that occurred within ten years prior to each allowance auction application.
 Drafted 173-446-330(1) Allowance purchase limits for covered entities Increase allowance purchase limit for covered entities from 10% to 25% per auction.
 Drafted 173-446-335(2), - 350 Currency reconciliation Explain how prices are reconciled across currencies and clarify where prices are in U.S. dollars.
+Drafted 173-446- 365(3)(e) - (h) Supply of future vintage allowances Specify when future vintage year allowance auction supply does not account for an increase in allowance budgets due to the addition of railroad companies as covered entities in the third compliance period.
+Drafted 365(3)(e) - (h) 173-446-365 auction supply does not account for an increase in allowance budgets due to the addition of railroad companies as covered Drafted Drafted

-Drafted 173-446-365 Auction of future year allowances Increase number of future vintage year allowance auctions to 4 times per year (currently 2 times per year) and adjust percentage to offer in each auction.
-Drafted 173-446-600(7) Offsets - credit issue dates Clarify that offset credits used for compliance, including those issued by other jurisdictions, were issued for reporting periods wholly after July 25, 2021, or within two years prior to July 25, 2021.
+173-446-600(7) Offsets - credit issue dates Clarify that offset credits used for compliance, including those issued by other jurisdictions, were issued for reporting periods wholly after July 25, 2021, or within two years prior to July 25, 2021.
 Drafted 173-446-600(7) Offsets - projects on Tribal lands Increase ability to use offset credits from projects on Tribal lands for compliance.
 Maintain overall limit on use of offset credits for compliance (8% in first compliance period, 6% in later compliance periods).
-Drafted

-WAC 173-446 rule section Topic Summary of change Status of rule language 173-446-610(8) Penalties If Washington links, removes Ecology's discretion to reduce penalties in the first compliance period.
+Drafted 173-446- 600(7)(e) Offset usage for EITEs Limit offset credit usage limits for EITEs based on no cost allowance allocation and compliance obligations.
+Drafted 173-446-610(8) Penalties If Washington links, removes Ecology's discretion to reduce penalties in the first compliance period.
 Drafted 173-446-610(12) Compliance obligation when ownership changes Add provision to address compliance obligation when ownership of a registered entity changes.
 Drafted

-Amendments proposed in this linkage rulemaking are shown using double underline (additions), double strikethrough (deletions), red font, and with a horizontal line in the left margin.
+Amendments proposed in this rulemaking are shown using underline (additions), strikethrough (deletions), and red font.